 How often do you say, that?

 Life can get stressful.
 Often times you put yourself and your family on the back burner to attend the next meeting, celebration, or obligation.
 These are the times that you might feel like you need a vacation!

 The lasting memories you will make as a family while traveling are precious and not to be overlooked.

 Your children are very impressionable, and what better time than now to take them on an adventure together?
 Bring them hiking at Grand Teton National Park and try to spot a bear!

 If anything, taking a family vacation allows everyone to disconnect from the ‘real world’ for a bit and to connect with each other better.
 As a parent to 4 young children, I am here to tell you that NOW is the time in your lives to take a vacation together and begin talking about if you’d like travel more often.

-You could start by planning a few American vacations if you are already in the states, then travel abroad.
+You could start by planning a few vacations close to home if you are already in the states, then travel abroad.
 Or, do you want to find a way to travel full time and learn more about becoming a digital nomad?

 We travel not to escape life – we travel to LIVE our lives